riklopfer/enron-emails/README.md

 Maybe we can reduce precision?
 Result is lol -- `loss: nan`.
 I imagine fp16 is just broken.

 Okay.
-Let's just do something super small that will finish quickly.
+Let's just do something super small that will finish quickly -- only the sent mail from this one lower-volume user `ring-a`

 ```shell
 python bin/clean-dump.py --maildir data/maildir --box sent --user ring-a